Does Car Insurance Cover Theft? Stolen Car Coverage Explained

 Frequently Asked Questions

-What are my rights after my car is stolen?
+What should I do if my car is stolen?

 Hayley Crandall